xtu1111/AgentSociety/docker/README.md

   - The default username and password are `postgres` and `CHANGE_ME`, respectively.
   - The default database is `postgres`.
   - You can use some GUI tools to access the database, e.g., [DBeaver](https://dbeaver.io/).
-- MQTT Broker: tcp://localhost:1883
-- EMQX (MQTT Broker) Dashboard: http://localhost:18083
-  - The default dashboard username and password are `admin` and `public`, respectively.
-  - You can follow [EMQX Docs - Authentication](https://docs.emqx.com/en/emqx/latest/dashboard/authn.html) to set MQTT authentication.
+- Redis Server: localhost:6379

 ## Attention

 SECURITY WARNING:
-- CHANGE THE PASSWORD OF POSTGRESQL AND MLFLOW IN THE docker-compose.yml FILE and `basic_auth.ini`.
+- CHANGE THE PASSWORD OF POSTGRESQL, REDIS AND MLFLOW IN THE docker-compose.yml FILE and `basic_auth.ini`.
-- CHANGE THE PASSWORD OF MQTT BROKER BY ITS GUI.
 - SET FIREWALL RULES ACCORDINGLY.